john32b/cdcrush/readme.md

 :warning: if you don't set an audio codec it defaults to `flac` Codec IDs:
   - `flac` : Flac Lossless.
 Using this, you can store a 1:1 lossless copy of the entire CD
-  - `opus` : Opus Ogg codec with vbr^\*^, is an advanced codec and can produce really nice quality audio even at low bitrates.
+  - `opus` : Opus Ogg codec with vbr\*, is an advanced codec and can produce really nice quality audio even at low bitrates.
-  - `vorbis`: Vorbis Ogg codec with vbr^\*^ , slightly inferior to Opus, but it is compatible with emulators running CUE files with Vorbis encoded audio.
+  - `vorbis`: Vorbis Ogg codec with vbr\* , slightly inferior to Opus, but it is compatible with emulators running CUE files with Vorbis encoded audio.
-  - `mp3` : MP3 with vbr^\*^ , is not recommended but it's there.
+  - `mp3` : MP3 with vbr\* , is not recommended but it's there.\
 <sup>vbr = variable bit rate</sup>

 - **Audio Quality** ⇒ set with `-aq` followed by a number `0-10`. \